sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 ![image](https://github.com/user-attachments/assets/79870ac2-8e97-4848-bcb6-08482c38d409)

-### Setup [ssh-agent]:
+## Setup [ssh-agent]

-Setup [ssh-agent] to securely store the private keys within Windows security context, associated with Windows account + To start the [ssh-agent] service each time the computer is rebooted + Using [ssh-add] to store the private key (By default the [ssh-agent] service is disabled) + To configure it to start automatically.
+This setup and configuration for Windows is for [ssh-agent] to securely store the private keys within Windows security context, associated with Windows account and to start the [ssh-agent] service each time the computer is rebooted (to start automatically).
+By default the [ssh-agent] service is diabled

 **Run Powershell as Administrator**